smastrom/react-rating/README.md

 - **Use any SVG**: No headaches, icon fonts or packages to install in order to use your favorite shapes.
 - Smart half-fill and advanced behavior customization
-- Ready-to-use most common rating shapes
+- Most common _ready-to-use_ rating shapes
+- Fully accessible with keyboard navigation and custom/default labels
 - Dead simple per-active-item styling
 - Truly responsive and mobile-first
-- Fully accessible with keyboard navigation and custom/default labels
 - Simple and clean DOM structure
 - Works both on the server and the client
 - Lightweight with zero dependencies